TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 ^^^^^^^^

 The *abstract* placeholder contains a short and precise description of the project.
-It should follow the abstract of README.rst and - if available - the description fields of ext_emconf.php and composer.json.
+It should follow the abstract of :file:`README.rst` and - if available - the description fields of :file:`ext_emconf.php` and :file:`composer.json.`

 .. _index-rst-table-of-contents: